Liffon/ProtoTyping/readme.markdown

 2. Open `Run` with `Win + R`, type `shell:startup` and press enter.
 Your startup folder opens.
 3. Put `ProtoTyping.ahk` in the startup folder.
 This makes it start at login.
 4. Double-click `ProtoTyping.ahk` to start it for this login session.
+5. (optional) Edit `ProtoTyping.ahk` in case you want to disable anything.

 ### Mac (10.12 Sierra or newer)